 A Community Hub

 The Princess Pavilion isn’t just a first-class arts venue; it’s a vital part of the community, offering much more than performances.
 The Pavilion is a popular choice for weddings, providing a stunning setting for couples to celebrate their special day amidst the beautiful Gyllyngdune Gardens.
-The venue also plays host to a variety of community events, including the annual Falmouth Spring Flower Show, showcasing beautiful floral displays, and the Summer Sounds on , featuring brass band and choral performances on the Bandstand.
+The venue also plays host to a variety of community events, including the annual Falmouth Spring Flower Show, showcasing beautiful floral displays, and the Summer Sounds programme, featuring brass band and choral performances on the Bandstand.

 In addition, the Princess Pavilion’s Garden Room Café serves as a warm and inviting space for locals and visitors alike.
 Not just a place for meetings, exhibitions, and weddings, the café is a welcoming hub for knitting circles, support groups, and art enthusiasts.
 Nestled beside the scenic Gyllyngdune Gardens, complete with its charming Edwardian bandstand and verandah, the café offers a delightful setting for enjoying a great cup of coffee or savoring a menu of locally sourced light bites and lunches.